 AstraZeneca’s external transparency reporting meets the requirements of the Physician Payments Sunshine Act (Open Payments), which went into effect on August 1, 2013, the SUPPORT ACT effective January 1, 2021 as well as relevant state transparency laws.

 What types of payments and transfers of value are being reported under Open Payments?

-Direct and indirect payments and transfers of value to US-licensed physicians and US teaching hospitals, including:
+Direct and indirect payments and transfers of value to US-licensed physicians, mid-level practitioners (beginning 2021) and US teaching hospitals, including:

 · Compensation for speaking, advisory board and consulting services

 · Meals and reimbursed expenses for travel and lodging

 · Items of value (e.g., textbooks, journal reprints) and